hummat/bproc-pubvis/README.md

 * `--point_shape`: Change the shape of the points in the point cloud (`sphere`, `cube`, `diamond`)
 * `--verbose`: Enable verbose logging during execution
 * `--seed`: Set a seed for the random number generator.
 Useful for random colors or the tumble animation.

+Use `blenderproc run main.py` to see all available options and their descriptions.

 ## Debugging